ptitvert/cmod-rest_On_Tomcat/README.md

 → Add them to src/main/webapp/ in the correct subfolders.

 * Want to switch WAR source?
-→ Replace monapp.war in src/main/original/.
+→ Replace cmod-rest.war in src/main/original/.

 ## 🧠 Why this setup?